Natural rubber: Elasticity

 On a microscopic scale, relaxed rubber is a disorganized cluster of erratically changing wrinkled chains.
 In stretched rubber, the chains are almost linear.
 The restoring force is due to the preponderance of wrinkled conformations over more linear ones.
-For the quantitative treatment see ideal chain, for more examples see entropic force.

 Cooling below the glass transition temperature permits local conformational changes but a reordering is practically impossible because of the larger energy barrier for the concerted movement of longer chains.
 "Frozen" rubber's elasticity is low and strain results from small changes of bond lengths and angles: this caused the Challenger disaster, when the American Space Shuttle's flattened o-rings failed to relax to fill a widening gap.
 The glass transition is fast and reversible: the force resumes on heating.

 The parallel chains of stretched rubber are susceptible to crystallization.
 This takes some time because turns of twisted chains have to move out of the way of the growing crystallites.
 Crystallization has occurred, for example, when, after days, an inflated toy balloon is found withered at a relatively large remaining volume.
 Where it is touched, it shrinks because the temperature of the hand is enough to melt the crystals.

 Vulcanization of rubber creates di- and polysulfide bonds between chains, which limits the degrees of freedom and results in chains that tighten more quickly for a given strain, thereby increasing the elastic force constant and making the rubber harder and less extensible.

 Malodour

-Raw rubber storage depots and rubber processing can produce malodour that is serious enough to become a source of complaints and protest to those living in the vicinity.
+Raw rubber storage depots and rubber processing can produce malodour that is serious enough to become a source of complaints and protest to those who live in its vicinity.
 Microbial impurities originate during the processing of block rubber.
 These impurities break down during storage or thermal degradation and produce volatile organic compounds.
 Examination of these compounds using gas chromatography/mass spectrometry (GC/MS) and gas chromatography (GC) indicates that they contain sulfur, ammonia, alkenes, ketones, esters, hydrogen sulfide, nitrogen, and low-molecular-weight fatty acids (C2–C5).
 When latex concentrate is produced from rubber, sulfuric acid is used for coagulation.
 This produces malodourous hydrogen sulfide.
 The industry can mitigate these bad odours with scrubber systems.